Students walking across campus at Case Western Reserve University

 Even before your first day at Case Western Reserve University, a team of dedicated professionals will have your back—making sure you know how to maximize your CWRU experience to meet your personal and professional goals.

-Your navigator is the key to discovering opportunities available to you on and off campus.
-A professional staff member who stays with you throughout your CWRU years, your dedicated navigator will know you and your plans for your future and will point you to experiences, research, student organizations and more, making sure you can take full advantage of opportunities that help you explore your interests and reach your goals.
+Your four-year advisor is the key to creating a college experience that is uniquely your own.
+You will be assigned a professional staff member who stays with you throughout your CWRU years, helping you to get the most out of CWRU life.
+They will provide advice on areas of study, academic policies and degree requirements.
+In addition, they will point you to experiences, research, student organizations and more that you might be interested in.
+Their goal is to make sure you take full advantage of opportunities that help you explore your interests and reach your goals.

 Library advisors